mgorny/pitivi/docs/index.md

 The pages in these categories need to be reworked.
 Help is welcome!
-Also, feel free to tag pages with these categories should you find that a page is woefully incomplete or outdated:
+Also, feel free to tag pages with these categories should you find that a page is woefully incomplete or outdated:x

 -   [Probably obsolete](attic.md)